fleetdm/fleet/docs/Deploying/Configuration.md

 ##### basic_auth.username

-Username to use for HTTP Basic Auth on the `/metrics` endpoint.
+This is the username to use for HTTP Basic Auth on the `/metrics` endpoint.
 If not set, then the Prometheus `/metrics` endpoint is disabled.

 - Default value: `""`